puzzlerush/euler-solutions/README.md

 Project Euler Solutions

-Problems from the project euler site that I have solved.
+Solutions to problems from the project euler site.